erlangtoolbox/ebt/README.md

     hello_test() ->
         ?assertEqual(ok, hello:hello()).

 Then type ebt again.
-You will see in output that eunit found your tests and perfoprmed it:
+You will see in output that eunit found your tests and performed it:

     eunit:
             [eunit] test hello